Funding and vaccines sought from G20 nations for COVAX, says WHO | Health

 Funding and vaccines sought from G20 nations for COVAX, says WHO

-A senior World Health Organization (WHO) official said on Monday that talks were being held with G20 countries, including China and India, regarding financial and COVID-19 vaccine donations to the COVAX dose-sharing facility.
-Bruce Aylward, senior adviser to the WHO director-general and the agency's coordinator of the ACT-Accelerator, also told reporters WHO wanted the United States, European Union member states, Britain, Canada, and Japan to contribute doses.
+"We still need more contributions from G7 but are also calling for wider investments from the G20," John-Arne Røttingen, Norway's ambassador for global health, told reporters.
+"We must be frank to say that currently several of the larger emerging economies constituting an important part of the G20, they have still not contributed financially to the ACT-Accelerator.
+So this is of course countries like China, Brazil, to mention a few," he added.

+Aylward said that discussions were being held with China and India but gave no details.
+"We are not restricting our gaze to the G7," he said.

-Aylward said that a proposal submitted last Friday by the EU to the World Trade Organization to widen COVID-19 vaccine access did not go far enough and said a waiver of patent rights "would add value".
+"We are looking across everyone either producing those doses or contracting doses.
+So the G20 - absolutely crucial.
+India, China, we're having lots of discussion about them and about what they can do in terms of both releasing supply as well as donating supply even."
+Aylward said that a proposal submitted last Friday by the EU to the World Trade Organization to widen COVID-19 vaccine access did not go far enough and said a waiver of patent rights "would add value."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)